jafar-jabr/date-dealer/readme.md

   </a>
 </p>

-(all what you need about date and time) we still have long road to achieve this but we work on it. any contribution or suggestion will be highly appreciated.
+(All what you need about date and time) we still have long road to achieve this, but we work on it. any contribution or suggestion will be highly appreciated.

 Installation